AbdullahBay/inet/showcases/general/parsim/doc/index.rst

 ..
 The network contains two wired and two wireless LANs, each with two hosts connected by a switch or an access point.
    The LANs are connected to a backbone of routers.

-The subnetworks contain four wired hosts connected by a switch, and four wireless hosts connected by an access point:
+The subnetwork compound module contains four wired hosts connected by a switch, and four wireless hosts connected by an access point:

 .. figure:: media/subnetwork2.png
    :align: center